JeffGiroux/f5_terraform/AWS/HA_via_api/README.md

   - See the [Terraform "AWS Provider"](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#authentication) for details
   - You will require at minimum `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`
   - ***Note***: Make sure to [practice least privilege](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html)
 - This templates deploys into an *EXISTING* networking stack.
-You are required to have an existing VPC network and subnets
+You are required to have an existing VPC network, subnets, and security groups.
   - A NAT gateway or public IP is also required for outbound Internet traffic
   - If you require a new network first, see the [Infrastructure Only folder](../Infrastructure-only) to get started